04 Jun Pet Friendly Rental Property

 Benefits of Allowing Pets

 Generally speaking, your pet owning tenants are more likely to become long-term renters.
 That’s because a pet friendly rental property is hard to find.
 And, pet owners especially dog owners, typically do not want to stress out their pets by moving.
-So, when they do a pet friendly rental, they tend to be the ones who always renew their leases.
+For this reason, when they do move into a pet friendly rental, they tend to be the ones who always renew their leases.
 Pet owners often earn higher than average incomes and are more responsible.
 Not only are pet owners more attentive and conscientious, they are also willing to put in extra effort beyond themselves.
 That’s because taking care of a pet requires a lot of time and attention.
 Which means, pet owners will likely put that same energy toward taking care of your rental property.
 Because, they view it as a home.

 Because so many people have pets, your pool of prospective tenants becomes much larger if you allow pets.
 In fact, pet-friendly rentals attract so many prospective tenants that you can actually find better-quality tenants.
 Today, renting with pets is more popular than ever.
 According to The Humane Society, over 72% of renters have pets.
 When landlords allow pets, the number of qualified rental applicants dramatically increases.
 As a result, it gives a landlord more options for finding great tenants.
 And, great tenants stay longer, which keeps turnover costs down.